 Two big takeaways

 Water seeks its own level.
-This is especially true when it comes to living in your home country.
-For most people, it seems that no matter how much you earn, you’re left with zero.
+Especially when it comes to living in your home country.
+It’s amazing; it seems that no matter how much you earn (for many people) you’re left with zero.
 By the time you’ve paid for the house, all the different bills, and then your tax bill, so many people wind with zero or very little leftover.

 Being in a place like Lesotho where people are more relaxed really made me think about these two key takeaways I’ve been alluding to: